 The official publication of Green River College!

-The Helen S. Smith Gallery at Green River College will open “The Combatants" April 2 in the Holman Library with a reception and artist talk scheduled from noon to 1 p.m.
-April 26.
+The Helen S. Smith Gallery at Green River College will open “Evanescence: Neil Berkowitz, Thelma Harris and Lisa Parsons” Feb.
+14 in the Holman Library.
+The exhibition runs through March 14 and will feature a closing reception and artist talk from noon to 1 p.m.
+March 14.